5 Working with Data

 Syntax:

 Let’s import a new dataset.
-In this example, taken from the Statistics II course, 12 subjects were allocated to 4 experimental conditions, and the level of aggressive behaviour was measured.
+In this example, 12 subjects were allocated to 4 experimental conditions, and the level of aggressive behaviour was measured.
 Suppose that we want to add a group-centred aggression variable.

 library(readr)